top of page

 Consider the following points when configuring Traffic Manager:

 • Routing: Traffic Manager supports six traffic-routing methods to determine how to route traffic to the various service endpoints.
-In this architecture we use performance routing, which routes traffic to the endpoint that has the lowest latency for the user.
+In this architecture, we use performance routing, which routes traffic to the endpoint that has the lowest latency for the user.
 Traffic Manager adjusts automatically as endpoint latencies change.
 Also, if you need more granular control—for example, to choose a preferred failover within a region—you can use Traffic Manager in a nested configuration.

-• Health probe: Traffic Manager uses an HTTP (or HTTPS) probe to monitor the availability of each region.
+• Health probe: The Traffic Manager uses an HTTP (or HTTPS) probe to monitor the availability of each region.
 The probe checks for an HTTP 200 response for a specified URL path.
-As a best practice, create an endpoint that reports the overall health of the application, and use this endpoint for the health probe.
+As a best practice, create an endpoint that reports the overall health of the application and use this endpoint for the health probe.
 Otherwise, the probe might report a healthy endpoint when critical parts of the application are failing.

 1. The health probe must detect that the primary region has become unreachable.